Florida Wind Speed · Broward County · HVHZ

 What wind speed does Broward County use?

-Broward sits inside Florida's High-Velocity Hurricane Zone, the regulatory carve-out created after Hurricane Andrew exposed how poorly south-Florida construction handled a major storm.
-The county's basic wind speed is fixed by Florida Building Code R301.2(7) at 170 mph for Risk Category II buildings, which covers the vast majority of single-family homes, townhomes, low-rise condos, and commercial structures inside county limits.
+The county's basic wind speed is fixed by Florida Building Code R301.2(7) at 170 mph for Risk Category II.
+That covers most single-family homes, townhomes, low-rise condos, and commercial structures.

 What does scale with location is the exposure category, which captures terrain roughness, plus the height-dependent velocity pressure term Kz from ASCE 7-22 Table 26.10-1.
-Both move design pressures up or down significantly even though the basic wind speed entering the equation stays at 170 across the county.

 Verify your ZIP

-Look up a Broward ZIP and confirm the FBC value.
+Look up a Broward ZIP and confirm the FBC value

 All four risk categories

-FBC R301.2(7) wind speeds for Broward.
+FBC R301.2(7) wind speeds for Broward

 Risk Cat I